Skip to Main Content

 Many publishers will charge authors an Article Processing Charge (APC) to publish in their open access journals.
 They may also publish "Hybrid" journals, with a mix of open access and paywalled content, where the author has the option to pay an APC to make their article openly available.

-The University receives funding from UK Research & Innovation (UKRI) and the Wellcome Trust that can be used to pay for APCs associated with research that they have funded, if you are publishing in a fully open access journal or "transformative" journal approved by the funder.
+The University receives funding from UK Research & Innovation (UKRI) and the Wellcome Trust that can be used to pay for APCs associated with research that they have funded, if you are publishing in a fully open access journal.
 If you are funded by either of these bodies you can make a request for funding at any time before publication.
 Before doing so, you should consider whether the paper is eligible for open access publication at no additional cost through an open access agreement.

 If you are not funded by UKRI or Wellcome, and the journal you wish to publish in is not covered by one of the University's open access agreements, you may be able to request funding for an APC through the institutional open access fund, if you are publishing in a fully open access journal (criteria apply).